armandmcqueen/tensorpack-mask-rcnn/README.md

 ### Status

-Training on N GPUs (V100s) with a per-gpu batch size of M = NxM training
+Training on N GPUs (V100s in our experiments) with a per-gpu batch size of M = NxM training

 Training converges to target accuracy for configurations from 8x1 up to 32x4 training.
 Training throughput is substantially improved from original Tensorpack code.